pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324x9I_EVAL/Applications/USB_Host/MTP_Standalone/readme.txt

 @par Application Description

-This application is a part of the USB Host Library package using STM32Cube firmware.
-It describes how to use USB host application based on the Media Transfer Protocol (MTP) on the STM32F4xx devices.
+This application shows how to use the USB host application based on the Media Transfer Protocol (MTP) on the STM32F4xx devices.

 MTP is used to transfer data between computer/Host and devices connected to it.
 This protocol was developed for intelligent storage devices for downloading photographs from digital cameras music files